slotix/dbconvert-streams-public/README.md

 # DBConvert Streams Docker images, Examples.

 This repository contains several examples of using DBConvert Streams, e.g. configuration files, Docker files.
+Feel free to open an issue if you have any questions or comments.

 ## What is DBConvert Streams?
 [DBConvert Streams (DBS)](https://stream.dbconvert.com/guide/introduction) is a distributed platform for heterogeneous database conversion and real-time data replication.